niel-conradie/digital-clock/README.md

 Use the following commands for your desired outcome:

-- Starting a development server, run the following command.
+- Starting a development server.

 ```bash
 npm run dev
 ```

-- Starting a production build, run the following command.
+- Starting a production build.

 ```bash
 npm run build
 ```

-- Starting a production preview server, run the following command.
+- Starting a production preview server.

 ```bash
 npm run preview